Vileness

 Genesis 18:9-15, Jasher 18:9, Jubilees 16:2-4

-And he said, “I will certainly return to you according to the time of life; and, lo, Sarah your wife will have a son.”
+One of them said, “I will definitely return to you at the appointed time, and look—your wife Sarah will have a son.”

-And the LORD said to Abraham, “Why did Sarah laugh, saying, ‘Shall I of a surety bear a child, which am old?
+Then the LORD said to Abraham, “Why did Sarah laugh and say, ‘Will I really have a child, now that I’m old?’
 Is anything too hard for the LORD?
-At the time appointed I will return to you, according to the time of life, and Sarah shall have a son.”
+At the appointed time, I’ll return to you, and Sarah will have a son.”

-Then Sarah denied it, saying, “I laughed not;” for she was afraid.
+Sarah denied it, saying, “I didn’t laugh,” because she was afraid.

-And we told her the name of her son, as his name is ordained and written in the heavenly tablets, Isaac.
-And when we returned to her at a set time, she would have conceived a son.
+And we told her the name of her son, as it was already decided and written on the heavenly tablets—Isaac.
+When we returned to her at the appointed time, she would have conceived a son.

 The visitors discuss revealing the plan to Abraham